Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 Using Semrush’s AI-powered ‘Keyword Strategy Builder’ tool

-As things stands, Raven Tools currently doesn’t offer any AI-powered features in its SEO tool set.
+As things stands, Raven Tools currently doesn’t offer any AI-powered features in its SEO toolset.

 11. Semrush gives you advanced content marketing tools